AdobeDocs/commerce-merchant-services.en/help/payment-services/production.md

 >[!IMPORTANT]
 >
 >If you revoke consent to [!DNL Payment Services] for processing your payments (in your PayPal account settings), orders in your store cannot be processed by [!DNL Payment Services].
 If you want to re-enable payment processing, you must complete onboarding again.
+On your Payment Services Home, an alert about the revoked consent appears.

 ## Test in production